RandalRoot/CloudBeesDemo/docs/index.md

 ### The IDLE Code Editor
 You can create and run Python code files (Scripts) using its built-in code editor called IDLE.
-Code editors are like text editors, but they also allow you to run and sometimes debugging your code.
-IDLE is not that sophisticated and has limited features, but it is simple to use and good enough to use when your are first learning Python.
+Code editors are like text editors, but they also allow you to run your code.
+IDLE is not sophisticated and has limited features, but it is good enough when first learning Python.
 You can find out more about its features via an internet search; [https://www.google.com/search?q=How+to+use+Python+idle](https://www.google.com/search?q=How+to+use+Python+idle) (external site).

 _Steps for Windows:_
  1. Click the **Start** menu icon.